-Different types of woods affect the sound produced by guitar in major ways.
-This affect is all the more pronounced in acoustic guitars.
-In music industry, the term tonewood is frequently used to describe wood varieties with tonal properties, that make them suitable for use as Acoustic guitar wood.
+Different types of woods affect the sound produced by the guitar in major ways.
+This effect is all the more pronounced in acoustic guitars.
+In the music industry, the term tonewood is frequently used to describe wood varieties with tonal properties, that make them suitable for use as Acoustic guitar wood.

-Tonewoods affect Sound, projection, tones, overtones, sustain, balance, dynamic range and other properties of acoustic guitars.
-Anatomy of these guitars comprising of their top, back, sides, neck, bracing and the woods used for these portions greatly impacts the above sound properties.
+Tonewoods affect Sound, projection, tones, overtones, sustain, balance, dynamic range, and other properties of acoustic guitars.
+The anatomy of these guitars comprising their top, back, sides, neck, bracing, and the woods used for these portions greatly impacts the above sound properties.

-In addition to the above, other factors which effect choice of particular wood by different manufacturers are
+In addition to the above, other factors which affect choice of particular wood by different manufacturers are

 Spruce is the most commonly used tonewood for making soundboards of acoustic string instruments.
 It is a very resonant softwood belonging to the pine family.
 It is said to have a smooth, sweet and clear sound that is a very good balance between bright and warm tones.

-In earlier times, woods used to be graded by ship building industry.
-In majority of their tests, Spruce of some origin would be found to be lightest for a specific strength.
+In earlier times, woods used to be graded by the shipbuilding industry.
+In the majority of their tests, Spruce of some origin would be found to be the lightest for a specific strength.

-Common varieties and place of origins of Spruce include
+Common varieties and places of origins of Spruce include

 It is regarded very highly by musical instrument manufacturers for its quality.
-It comes from Switzerland, Bavaria and Romania.
-It was also called as the German Spruce in the past.
-It has a very clear and distinguishable high overtones.
+It comes from Switzerland, Bavaria, and Romania.
+It was also called the German Spruce in the past.
+It has very clear and distinguishable high overtones.

 How well will a guitar perform depends on the vibration of its top, which in turn, is determined by